 English Language Requirements: Students need to demonstrate that they have a good level of written and spoken English the candidate should have a very good command over the English language.

-How to Apply: To be considered for this scholarship you must complete the following sections within the application:
+How to Apply: To be considered for this application you must complete the following sections within the application:

 - Tertiary education history – must hold an undergraduate degree in film or a related field, with a proven track record in cinematography